 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
-Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value is to changes in market interest rates.
-The District manages its exposure to interest rate risk by investing in the Los Angeles County Treasury Investment Pool.
-The District maintains a Building Fund (Measure CK) investment of \$1,504,060 with the Los Angeles County Treasury Investment Pool, with an average maturity of 933 days.
+Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
+The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The District manages its exposure to interest rate risk by investing in the Los Angeles County Treasury Investment Pool and by purchasing a combination of shorter term and longer term investments and by timing cash flows from maturities so that a portion of the portfolio is maturing or coming close to maturity evenly over time as necessary to provide the cash flow and liquidity needed for operations.